 award

-When you purchase a car, you have a reasonable expectation that the car will be free of any problems and will not need service or repairs for the next couple of months.
-It could be very frustrating to deal with constant repairs immediately after buying a car, especially when the car was brand new.
-In the event that you have been dealing with such an experience, you may have a lemon law claim against the vehicle manufacturer.
+When you purchase a car, you have a reasonable expectation that it will be free of problems and will not require service or repairs for the next couple of months.
+It can be very frustrating to deal with constant maintenance immediately after buying a car, especially when it is brand new.
+If you have experienced this, you may have a lemon law claim against the vehicle manufacturer.

-Unfortunately, many people are not aware that they could file a lemon law claim for any vehicle problems they experience after purchasing a new car.
-Lemon law also covers used cars that have been purchased from the dealership and offers warranties.
+Unfortunately, many people are unaware that they can file a lemon law claim for any vehicle problems they experience after purchasing a new car.
+The lemon law also covers used cars purchased from dealerships and includes warranties.
 If you have been dealing with a problematic vehicle, you have the right to get compensated not only for the repair costs, but for time missed from work, and any medical bills from injuries if you have been involved in an accident.

 Who do you file a lemon law claim against in California?

 Under lemon laws in the state of California, you have the right to notify the Vehicle Manufacturer about your vehicle’s condition.
 That is the first step that you should take before filing a lemon law claim.
-This is usually advice because the vehicle manufacturer may try to negotiate a settlement prior to a lawsuit being filed.
+This is usually advice because the vehicle manufacturer may attempt to negotiate a settlement before a lawsuit is filed.

 If the dealership or vehicle manufacturer is unable to assist you, then you have the right to file a lemon law claim in court.
-If you do decide to file a claim in court, we recommend that you speak to a highly qualified lemon law attorney.
+If you decide to file a claim in court, we recommend consulting a highly qualified lemon law attorney.

 What cars fall under lemon laws in California?

 To be eligible for lemon law protections in Sacramento, California, the car must have a defect that poses a safety risk.
 The defect must be significant.
 If the defect is considered minor and repairable, it will not fall under lemon laws.
-To determine if the defect was minor or significant, give our attorneys a call today.
-There are so many different legal terms that you must have to navigate through if you decide not to hire an attorney.
+To determine whether the defect is minor or substantial, call our attorneys today.
+There are so many different legal terms that you must navigate through if you decide not to hire an attorney.

-The defect in the vehicle must be present within the first 18 months of purchasing the vehicle or within the first 18,000 miles driven on the new vehicle.
+The defect must be present within the first 18 months of ownership or the first 18,000 miles driven on the new vehicle.
 Courts look at whichever comes first when determining the date of the defect.
 The automobile manufacturer must also be notified about the defect.
 The manufacturer must have made multiple attempts to fix the defect.
 Because there are so many different factors and criteria that you must meet in a lawsuit, our lawyers are ready and able to help you.
 We are available 24/7 to answer any questions.
-Hundreds of clients have dealt with lemon law cases in the past, and that has granted Heidari Law Group a successful track record.
+Hundreds of clients have handled lemon law cases, which has given Heidari Law Group a strong track record.

 Are Only Personal Cars Covered Under the Lemon Law?